term-world/datamart-solution/README.md

 ## Submitting `datamart` Content

-Considering that the work you're doing for the `bodega` will be in a particular `branch` of the repository, there's a small adjustment that has to be made to our normal `add`, `commit`, `push` process.

 When you're ready to push to GitHub, do the normal `add` and `commit` routines.
 Recall:

 ```